PeteDarinzo/Weatherly-Frontend/README.md

 **Goal**

-Weatherly is an app intended to optimize your free time by generating a custom forecast based on your weather preferences, and keeping tracking of movies you intend to watch.
+Weatherly is an app intended to optimize your free time by generating a custom forecast based on your weather preferences.
+Use the app to maintain a running "to-watch" list, and plan when to watch based on when the weather matches your watch conditions profile.

 **Data**